Medically reviewed by Drugs.com. Last updated on Jul 24, 2023.

 - A kidney biopsy, in which a sample of kidney tissue is removed and examined in a laboratory

 If you have symptoms or a chronic medical condition that is known to potentially cause kidney failure, your doctor will periodically order blood tests to check on kidney function.
 Because chronic renal failure typically develops gradually, a physical examination may be normal.
-To confirm the diagnosis of chronic renal failure, the same evaluation may be recommended as for acute renal failure, including tests of blood and urine, ultrasound of kidneys and in some cases, a kidney biopsy.
+To confirm the diagnosis of chronic renal failure, the same evaluation may be recommended as for acute kidney injury, including tests of blood and urine, ultrasound of kidneys and in some cases, a kidney biopsy.

 Doctors diagnose end-stage renal disease when symptoms become pronounced and certain blood chemicals reach very high levels in the blood, indicating that kidney function has been severely affected.